voostindie/markdown-curator/README.md

 Solution: apply the `--enable-preview` JVM setting.

 The latest version of this library uses virtual threads, introduced in JDK 19 as a preview.
-I tried implementing a fallback method, but that only makes the application hang if `--enable-preview` is not provided.
+I tried implementing a fallback method, but that only made the application hang if `--enable-preview` is not provided.

 Anyway, virtual threads seem to work really well!
 My own curator is running 900+ queries in parallel, in less than 20 milliseconds.